brodady/backup-warden/README.md

    ```
    4. The binary will be located in the target/release directory.

-## Todo:
-- Pull in gzp crate to allow option of compressed file archving rather than full file copies.
-- Accept an array of multiple files to watch vs just a single file. (each file stored in its own backup folder).
-- Add extra configuration options for monthly rentention period (e.g. 365 days).

 ## License

 Backup Warden is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.

-### Note from the author:
-> This project is really simple so I likely won't update it much beyond quality of life improvements or the odd extra feature.
+This project is really simple so I likely won't update it much beyond quality of life improvements or the odd extra feature however contributions are welcome!